 Rule Type Description Input data types Job type compatibility SecureLink Encryption Converts a direct identifier into an encrypted form suitable for later use with the SecureLink Tokenization rule.
 Text On Demand The encryption keys used are referenced from the SecureLink destination Environment configured on the Job that runs this Policy.
 Choose Produce reversible tokens if required to enable re-identification of original values through the SecureLink Unveiler.
 Note that this option sets a maximum length on input values of 15 characters.
 Input longer than this limit is rejected when the Job is run.
-For more information about SecureLink encryption, see About Privitar SecureLink.
+For more information about SecureLink encryption, see Privitar SecureLink .
 SecureLink Tokenization Converts an encrypted identifier produced by the SecureLink Encryption rule into a randomised token described by a regular expression.
 Text On Demand Choose Permit re-identification of original values if required.
 Note that choosing this option also requires that the corresponding SecureLink Encryption Rule has its Produce reversible tokens option set.
 This will allow re-identification of original values through the SecureLink Unveiler.
 For more information on the use of regular expressions, see Regular Expression Text Generator.
-For more information about SecureLink encryption, see About Privitar SecureLink.
-Substitute Text The input value is replaced with a mapped substitute value as defined in the Bule configuration.
-For more Text Batch (All types) Data Flow in the Rule configuration.
-For more information, see Substitute Text.
+For more information about SecureLink encryption, see @ About Privitar SecureLink.
+Substitute Text The input value is replaced with a mapped substitute value as defined Text Batch (All types) in the Rule configuration.
+For more Data Flow information, see Substitute Text.
 On Demand

-Rule Type Description Input data types Job type compatibility Timestamp Generator The value is replaced by a randomly generated timestamp.
-For Timestamp Batch (All types) Gonorator more information, see Timestamp Data Flow Generator.
+Rule Type Description Input data types Job type compatibility Timestamp Generator The value is replaced by a Timestamp Batch (All types) Generator randomly generated timestamp.
+For more information, see Timestamp Data Flow Generator.
 On Demand